It’s summer in many parts of the world. Due to a rapid climate change, every year it’s getting worse.

 - Fans can help circulate air and make you feel cooler even in an air-conditioned house.

 - Keep bottles of water in the freezer; grab one when you’re ready to go outside.
 As the ice melts, you’ll have a supply of cold water with you.

 - Take frequent baths or showers with cool water.

 - Consume foods that are cooling to your internal systems.
 Go for sweet and ripe summer fruits, fresh veggies, and foods that are bitter or astringent rather than salty or spicy.

 - Combat dehydration by drinking plenty of water along with sports drinks or other sources of electrolytes.

-- Keep a cucumber in your fridge and cut a couple slices to soothe your eyes after a long summer day.
-It will not only reduce pompousness and dark circles around eyes but bring down the overall temperature of your body.
+- Keep a cucumber in your fridge and cut a couple of slices to soothe your eyes after a long summer day.
+It won’t only reduce pompousness and dark circles around eyes but bring down the overall temperature of your body.

-- Avoid caffeine and alcohol as these will encourage dehydration.
+- Avoid caffeine and alcohol as these substances encourage dehydration.

 - Instead of hot foods, try lighter summer fare including frequent small meals or snacks containing cold fruit or low-fat dairy products.
 As an added benefit, you won’t have to cook next to a hot stove.